 The book Manila by Night: A Queer Film Classic opens and ends on a personal discourse.
 In the beginning, David narrates how his life indubitably intertwined with Bernal’s film (and we may speculate, with Bernal’s life as well).
 It closes with an interview with the late Bernardo Bernardo, the actor who portrayed Manay Sharon, who’s commonly regarded as the “protagonist” of the movie.
 Bernardo would bring up once more the speculation that Manay Sharon “embodies” Bernal in the movie.
 David follows through several discourses in order to revert to this reading.
 From my own perspective, this return to an originary point is most apposite at the end, even if it threatens to upend all the foregoing arguments.
 Because the Manila by Night of Bernal and the Manila by Night of David are the same and different, even if both sprung from Bernal and David.
 And in the final reckoning, the Manila by Night of Bernal and David also surpasses what both of them have been.

 [Author bio: Chuckberry J. Pascual is a Filipino writer and author of Pagpasok sa Eksena: Ang Sinehan sa Panitikan at Pag-aaral ng Piling Sinehan sa Recto [Scene Entrance: The Movie House in Literature and the Study of Selected Theaters along Recto (Avenue)] (University of the Philippines Press, 2016), among others.
-He was graduated at UP Diliman, teaches at the University of Santo Tomas, and is a resident fellow of the UST Center for Creative Writing and Literary Studies and a research fellow of the UST Research Center for Culture, Arts, and Humanities.]
+He was graduated at UP Diliman, teaches at the University of Santo Tomas, and is a resident fellow of the UST Center for Creative Writing and Literary Studies as well as a research fellow of the UST Research Center for Culture, Arts, and Humanities.]